srl3630/690-miniproject3/README.md

 ## Project Structure

 *   `sensors.py`: Contains the core logic for spawning the car, configuring sensors, and recording data.
+* `my_sensor.json`: JSON file containing the default configuration for cameras in the script

 ## Usage